addap/master-thesis/documents/draft/main.md

 #### Logical State

 The most basic ghost state we track is wether a promise is fulfilled or not.
-The `promise_waiting γ` resource exists as two halves, one owned by the fiber and one by the invariant that tracks all promises.
+If a promise `p` is unfulfilled, two copies of `promise_waiting γ` exist\footnote{TODO maybe use meta\_tokens to hide gamma}, one owned by the fiber and one by the invariant that tracks all promises.
-Both halves are combined when fulfilling the promise, yielding the persistent `promise_done γ` resource.
+When fulfilling the promise, both copies can be combined and converted to a persistent `promise_done γ` resource.
+The `promise_waiting γ` and `promise_done γ` resources cannot exist at the same time.
-It is not possible to have both a `promise_waiting γ` and a `promise_done γ`.
+This design allows us to deduce the current state of the promise depending on if we own a `promise_waiting γ` or a `promise_done γ`.
+This is formalized in the rules in figure [ref].

+$$
+TODO after latex conversion
+$$

+The resource *PromiseInv* tracks the state of all existing promises by using an authoritative map which contains for each promise: a location `p` holding its current value, a ghost name `γ` that is used for the `promise_waiting γ` and `promise_done γ` resources, and a predicate `Φ` that describes the value the promise will eventually hold.
+Additionally, for each promise in the map we own some resources as part of *PromiseInv* that depend on the current state of the promise.

+As long as the promise is not fulfilled we own a broadcast, one copy of `promise_waiting γ`, and a `signal_all_permit`.
+The `signal_all_permit` is used to call the `CQS.signal_all` function which must only be called once.
+When the promise has been fulfilled, we instead own a `promise_done γ` and the knowledge that the final value satisfies the given `Φ`.

+The *Ready* predicate expresses that *f* is safe to be executed and is used as the invariant for a scheduler's run queue, i.e. it should hold for all fibers in the run queue that they can be executed.

 ```coq
 (* TODO convert to latex *)